miklevin/MikeLev.in/_posts/2024-09-26-theres-no-home-like-nix.md

 serve()
 ```

-And THAT is our new building blocks!
-The whole thing is documented at the
-[fastht.ml](https://www.fastht.ml/) website.
-And this is where I'm making my own
-building-block documentation so I can start converting Notebooks over to Web
-Apps!
-Want to know a secret?
-So do web apps!
-And it's a pain because as
-distributable and sharable as these things are through nix flakes, you can't
-toss secrets like API keys into those git repos.
-And so right out of the
-starting gate, we are hit with that complication.
+Look, no JavaScript!
+And no CSS for that matter.
+And no build procedure.
+Just
+change the code in the file, go refresh the page, see your changes!
+This is the
+"build vs. no-build" or "compiled vs. interpreted" debate in web development.
+Compiled clearly won, but interpreted is making a comeback.

+### The Build vs No-Build Debate

+Dem's fightin' words!
+There's webdev religious dogmas here.
+The webdev community
+has decided to minimize the amount of work to be done on the server by shifting
+it to the browser using client-side JavaScript framework like React, Vue,
+Svelte.
+The result is having to "compile" JavaScript code, introducing a
+**"build"** process where there was none before, and tons of having to handle
+JSON instead of HTML.

+### JavaScript Frameworks Victims of Conway's Law

+To me, workflow-wise this loses all the wonderful quickness and easy breezy
+nature of webdev that used to be there.
+Advocates of compiled JavaScript say the
+benefit is worth it.
+But to me, it just makes it overly complex and
+inaccessible.
+It's Conway's Law in action.
+Things become more complex to reflect
+the people who designed them, which on the Web resulted in shutting out people
+like me who prefer a no-build environment.

+### Joyful Frameworks

+I actually closely align with David Heinemeier Hansson (DHH), the creator of
+Ruby on Rails on this and a lot of these principles.
+With a little caching and
+the just-in-time compiling that is invisibly in the process that's in the
+process anyway these days, even for the "interpreted" approach, you can keep web
+development easy breezy, lightweight and joyful like it used to be.

+---

+# I Have a Secret

+Okay, so that was FastHTML's Hello World and HTMX usage.
+But there is one more
+building block we need.
+And yes, I put these examples on my "home" article
+because these are all new additions to my home that I have to keep reminding
+myself of.
+They are WebDev capabilities I've avoiding having to face for years
+because Notebooks got me a get-out-of-jail free card.
+But no more.
+The last
+building block example here is how to keep secrets when you go about trading
+these web apps as nix flakes.

+## Environment Variables

 The best practice for using secrets in your code seems to have settled on
 environment variables.
 All the OSes have them.
 But it just shifts around where
 the secrets are kept, from out of your programming code and into some other file
 on your computer, the idea being you will somehow inherit those environment
 variables from your OS and never have to display them.

+### pip install dotenv

 Guess what?
-You still
+Merely shifting where secrets are kept doesn't get you off the hook
-need some apparatus to do that!
-And the Python community seems to have settled
+of having to manage them well.
+You still need some apparatus to do that!
+And the
-on a pip installable package called `dotenv` that reads (and now also writes) a
+Python community seems to have settled on a pip installable package called
+`dotenv` that reads (and now also writes) a file called `.env`.
+So here's a
-file called `.env`.
-So here's a simplest code I could come up with that 1-time
+simplest code I could come up with that 1-time prompts the user to provide a
-prompts the user to provide a secret (like an API key or token) and writes it
-into the .env file for later use...
+secret (like an API key or token) and writes it into the .env file for later
+use...

 ```python
 from fasthtml.common import *